PrismaticLab/Video-RAC/README.md

 ---

-## 🧾 License (CC BY 4.0)
+## 🧾 License

-This repository and its dataset are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+Licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

-You are free to share and adapt the work with attribution.
-When using VideoRAC or EduViQA in research, please cite the CSICC 2025 paper:
+You may share and adapt this work with attribution.
+Please cite our paper when using VideoRAC or EduViQA:

 ```bibtex
 @inproceedings{hem2025videorac,